State and royal cars of the United Kingdom: Charles III

-As of 2022 the two 2002 Bentleys continue to serve as state cars, along with three Rolls-Royce Phantom limousines: the Rolls-Royce Phantom IV which was purchased by Princess Elizabeth and the Duke of Edinburgh in 1950 (becoming a state car upon her accession to the throne two years later), the 1978 Rolls-Royce Phantom VI (the 'Silver Jubilee car') and the 1987 Rolls-Royce Phantom VI.
+As of 2025 the two 2002 Bentleys continue to serve as state cars, along with three Rolls-Royce Phantom limousines: the Rolls-Royce Phantom IV which was purchased by Princess Elizabeth and the Duke of Edinburgh in 1950 (becoming a state car upon her accession to the throne two years later), the 1978 Rolls-Royce Phantom VI (the 'Silver Jubilee car') and the 1987 Rolls-Royce Phantom VI.

-The day after his accession, King Charles and the Queen Consort arrived at Buckingham Palace in the 1978 Rolls-Royce Phantom VI state limousine; in the days that followed they used the 1950 Rolls-Royce Phantom IV state limousine in London and the 1978 Phantom VI in Edinburgh and Cardiff (each sporting the mascots previously used by his mother, along with the sovereign's shield and standard).
+The day after his accession, King Charles III and Queen Camilla arrived at Buckingham Palace in the 1978 Rolls-Royce Phantom VI state limousine; in the days that followed they used the 1950 Rolls-Royce Phantom IV state limousine in London and the 1978 Phantom VI in Edinburgh and Cardiff (each sporting the mascots previously used by his mother, along with the sovereign's shield and standard).
 On the day of his mother's funeral all five state cars were used, as well as the new state hearse (which conveyed the coffin from Wellington Arch to Windsor Castle).

+As Prince of Wales, Charles often used a claret and black 1962 Rolls-Royce Phantom V Landaulette (registration plate NLT 1) on formal occasions, which he had inherited from his grandmother, Queen Elizabeth the Queen Mother; (he later had it converted with a fixed roof in place of the former open top).
+The car was often paired with the late Queen Mother's Britannia mascot (which had formerly adorned the state cars of both King George VI and George V).
+It remains in occasional use.

 Other official vehicles

-The State Royal Review Vehicle is a bespoke 2015 Range Rover Hybrid used for parades and other official rides; it was the last in a series of Royal Review Vehicles built during the reign of Elizabeth II by Land Rover.
-It replaced a 2002 model which remains in use as the second royal review vehicle.
+The State Review Vehicle is a bespoke 2015 Range Rover Hybrid used for parades and other official rides.
+This was the last in a series of Royal Review Vehicles built during the reign of Elizabeth II by Land Rover; it replaced a 2002 model, (though both vehicles were used together as part of the Queen's 90th birthday celebrations in 2016).

-The official fleet is augmented by two stretched Jaguar XJ limousines (with number plates NGN 1 and NGN 2), acquired in 2012 and used as support vehicles; and the three above-mentioned Daimler DS420 limousines (acquired in 1988 and 1992).
-These are all painted in claret and black and have fittings for a mascot, roof flag and shield.
-As of 2022, three new semi-state 'claret & black' Range Rovers have been added to the official fleet (number plates MYT 1, MYT 2, MYT 3); these, like the earlier cars, are decorated with the royal crest and have fittings for a flag and mascot.
+The official fleet was augmented in 2012 by two stretched Jaguar XJ formal limousines (with number plates NGN 1 and NGN 2), acquired in 2012 and used as support vehicles; they are painted in claret and black and have fittings for a mascot, roof flag and shield.
+The three Daimler DS420 limousines (acquired in 1988 and 1992) also continued to be used on formal occasions; all three were used to convey the bridesmaids and pages at Royal Wedding in 2018.

-On formal occasions during Elizabeth II's reign, Charles, Prince of Wales, was often seen in a claret and black 1962 Rolls-Royce Phantom V Landaulette (registration plate NLT 1), which he inherited from Queen Elizabeth the Queen Mother (and later had converted with a fixed roof in place of the former open top).
-The car was often paired with the late Queen Mother's Britannia mascot (which had formerly adorned the state cars of both King George VI and George V).
+In 2022, three new Range Rovers were added to the official fleet with number plates MYT 1, MYT 2, and MYT 3.
+Like the other official cars, they are painted in claret and black and decorated with the royal crest, with fittings for a flag and illuminated crest on the roof, plus a bonnet mascot.

+As of 2025, a number of vehicles for Royal Household use are provided by Mercedes-Benz UK Ltd.